ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

  * “We're going to end world hunger with Twitter!”
  * “We're going to monitor the flu with Google!”

 That last one has been done, though there are questions about its effectiveness.
-Somebody may we working on the others.
+Somebody may we working on these others.
 And wouldn't it be neat if these worked?
 In fact there might be a way to make it work - but these aspirations require methods.
 A starting point and an ending point do not imply a good path between them.

 In the case of this particular hackathon we had quite a few Arabic tweets and the idea was to monitor socioeconomic conditions in towns in Egypt.
 So we put the tweets in Hadoop.
 Great!
 This gives us the illusion of making progress toward a goal.
 But what is our goal?
 How will we know if we've achieved it?
 We weren't sure, and while the exercise was interesting, we didn't have any usable results after our one day of work.